PROTOCOL DETAILS

 Messenger Trust

-The only trusted component is the messenger contract that relays fill reports between chains.
+The only trusted component is the messenger contract that relays fill and cancel reports between chains.
 M0 uses its Portal V2 infrastructure for secure cross-chain messaging.

 Contract Reference